 Skipjack are opportunistic feeders, exploiting a range of fish, crustaceans and squid with diets varying across size, time, and space.
-Matsumoto, et al. (1984) reported that smaller skipjack tuna rely mainly on crustaceans for food, presumably zooplankton, and identified 11 invertebrate orders and more than 80 fish families in stomach contents.
-Off Baja California, Mexico, and southern California, pelagic red crab and northern anchovy were reported as the most important constituents of the skipjack's diet, with euphausiids, Pacific saury, and squid also taken (Alverson 1963, sampling in 1957-1959).
-In a recent study in the tropical and subtropical Eastern Pacific Ocean by Fuller, et al. (2021), anchovies dominated diets in both the California and Humboldt currents where upwelling was prominent.
+Matsumoto et al. (1984) reported that smaller skipjack tuna rely mainly on crustaceans for food, presumably zooplankton, and identified 11 invertebrate orders and more than 80 fish families in stomach contents.
+Off Baja California, Mexico and southern California, pelagic red crab and northern anchovy were reported as the most important constituents of the skipjack's diet, with euphausiids, Pacific Saury and squid also taken (Alverson 1963, sampling in 1957-1959).
+In a recent study in the tropical and subtropical eastern Pacific Ocean by Fuller et al, (2021), Anchovies dominated diets in both the California and Humboldt currents where upwelling was prominent.
 In the other regions both coastal and offshore, various epipelagic and mesopelagic fishes were important in diets.
-At 55 cm FL, skipjack transitioned from eating anchovies, Humboldt squid, and krill to consuming epipelagic fishes and pelagic red crabs.
+At 55 cm FL, skipjack transitioned from eating anchovies, Humboldt Squid, and krill to consuming epipelagic fishes and pelagic red crabs.
 Across size classes mesopelagic fish were important.

-In the Pacific Ocean, while skipjack tuna have a continuous east-west distribution; there is evidence from genetic and tagging studies for broad stock separation between the Western and Central Pacific Ocean and the Eastern Pacific Ocean (Grewe, et al. 2019; Moore, et al. 2020).
+In the Pacific Ocean, while skipjack tuna have a continuous east-west distribution, there is evidence from genetic and tagging studies for broad stock separation between the western and central Pacific Ocean and the eastern Pacific Ocean (Grewe et al. 2019; Moore et al. 2020).

-Skipjack movement is highly variable and has been shown to be influenced by large-scale oceanographic variability (Lehodey, et al. 1997; Senina, et al. 2008) and is described as both seasonally and temporally complex (Moore, et al. 2020).
-Pre-recruits are thought to disperse from the Central Pacific, arriving in the Eastern Pacific at 1 to 1 1⁄2 years old and returning to the Central Pacific at 2 to 2 1⁄2 years old (Hunter, et al. 1986; Wild 1994).
-Overall, skipjack exhibit north-south movements in the Eastern Pacific Ocean between ~20° N and 30° N, coincident with the seasonal movement of the 20 °C surface water isotherm (Fink and Bayliff 1970).
-They move north in the spring and return south the following autumn and winter with evidence of regional site fidelity (Moore, et al. 2020).
+Skipjack movement is highly variable and has been shown to be influenced by large-scale oceanographic variability (Lehodey et al. 1997, 2001; Senina et al. 2008) and is described as both seasonally and temporally complex (Moore et al. 2020).
+Pre-recruits are thought to disperse from the central Pacific, arriving in the eastern Pacific at 1 to 1 1⁄2 years old and returning to the central Pacific at 2 to 2 1⁄2 years old (Wild and Hampton 1994, Hunter et al. 1986).
+Overall, skipjack exhibit N-S movements in the eastern Pacific Ocean between ~20° N and 30° N, coincident with the seasonal movement of the 20 °C surface water isotherm (Fink and Bayliff 1970).
+They move north in the spring and return south the following autumn and winter with evidence of regional site fidelity (Moore et al. 2020).

-Based on observations of the gonad state of mature individuals and the distribution of larvae, spawning in skipjack tuna is considered to occur across the Pacific where SST generally exceed 24 °C. Skipjack tuna have been found to spawn throughout the year in tropical regions, and seasonally in subtropical regions, in all major oceans (Ashida and Horie 2015; Ashida, et al. 2007; Matsumoto, et al. 1984; Nishikawa, et al. 1985; Schaefer 2001).
-The greatest proportion of spawning occurs in waters between 26 and 29 °C (Ashida and Horie 2015; Nishikawa, et al. 1985; Schaefer 2001; Schaefer and Fuller 2019; Servidad-Bacordo, et al. 2012).
+Based on observations of the gonad state of mature individuals and the distribution of larvae, spawning in skipjack tuna is considered to occur across the Pacific where SST generally exceed 24 C. Skipjack tuna have been found to spawn throughout the year in tropical regions, and seasonally in subtropical regions, in all major oceans (Matsumoto et al. 1984; Nishikawa et al. 1985; Schaefer 2001; Ashida et al. 2007; Ashida and Horie 2015).
+The greatest proportion of spawning occurs in waters between 26 and 29 °C (Nishikawa et al. 1985, Schaefer 2001a, Servidad-Bacordo et al. 2012, Ashida and Horie 2015, Schaefer and Fuller 2019).

 The estimated average batch fecundity from 129 fish was 296,475 oocytes, and the estimated mean relative fecundity was 54.9 oocytes per gram of body weight.
-The estimated fraction of mature females in the population spawning per day was 0.21, equivalent to a spawning frequency of 4.76 days, whereas for actively spawning females, the fraction spawning per day was 0.85, equivalent to a mean spawning interval of 1.18 days (Schaefer and Fuller 2019).
+The estimated fraction of mature females in the population spawning per day was 0.21, equivalent to a spawning frequency of 4.76 d, whereas for actively spawning females, the fraction spawning per day was 0.85, equivalent to a mean spawning interval of 1.18 d (Schaefer and Fuller 2019).

-3.4.6 Essential Fish Habitat for Skipjack Tuna
+2.4.6 Essential Fish Habitat for Skipjack Tuna (Figure 7b)